cloud-ark/kubeplus/Guidelines.md

 Atomicity in this context means that either all the Custom Resources in a workflow are deployed or none are.
 There is no intermediate state where some of the Custom Resources are deployed and others are not.
 The atomicity property is only achievable if Kubernetes is able to provide ``guaranteed`` QoS to all the Custom Resources in a workflow.
 This is only possible if each Custom Resource defines resource requests and limits and the corresponding Operator is implemented to propagate these values to the Custom Resource's underlying Pod's containers.

-### Use ConfigMap or Custom Resource Annotation or Custom Resource Spec definition for underlying resource configuration
+### Use ConfigMap or Custom Resource Annotation or Custom Resource Spec definition as an input mechanism for configuring the underlying software

 An Operator generally needs to take configuration parameter as inputs for the underlying resource that it is managing.
 We have seen three different approaches being used towards this in the community: using ConfigMaps, using Annotations, or using Custom Resource Spec definition itself.
 There are pros and cons of each of these approaches.